 What Are the Limitations of a Compression Test?

-• Only gives information about a material’s compressive strength, and nothing else.
+- Only gives information about a material’s compressive strength, and related properties, such as elastic modulus and yield point.

 Are Compression Tests Accurate?

 Yes, compression tests can be extremely accurate, as long as high-quality machines and testing procedures are used.
-There are various factors that can decrease the accuracy of tests though, such as: inconsistent test setups, low-quality machines, or uncalibrated machines.
+There are various factors that can decrease the accuracy of tests though, such as inconsistent test setups, low-quality machines, or improperly calibrated machines.
 By mitigating these factors, it is possible to achieve very high accuracy with compression tests.

 What Is the Difference Between Tension Testing and Compression Testing?

-The difference between tension testing and compression testing is that with tension testing, a tensile stress, or pulling force is applied, With compression testing, on the other hand, a compression stress, or pushing force is applied.
+The difference between tension testing and compression testing is that with tension testing, a tensile stress, or pulling force, is applied.
+With compression testing, on the other hand, a compressive stress, or pushing force, is applied.

 Summary